Soil & Water Resources Management for Combating Desertification in Drylands under Climate Change

 Climate Change

-Climate Change: Resilience of ecosystems and livelihoods in Drylands
+1-CCD: Climate Change: Vulnerability and Adaptation in Drylands

 Exploring the impacts of climate variability and extremes on dryland systems, with a focus on adaptation strategies for ecosystems and human communities.